 are available on CD.
 Audiobooks can be enjoyed with or without the accompanying book.
 Audiobooks are available for children of all ages.

 are available in VHS and DVD formats, in both fiction and non-fiction genres.
 This collection includes a variety of popular entertainment films such as Toy Story, Diary of a Wimpy Kid, Magic School, Baby Einstein, and many of the classics by Disney.

 are available to assist children in their homework assignments, or to satisfy the natural curiosity children have about their world.
 These books can also assist parents and teachers.
 Reference books may not be checked out, but can be used in the library.

-The Youth Services Department offers many programs in a seasonal format for all ages: babies to teens.
-Youth Services staff members are experienced and enthusiastic about offering activities that are meaningful and fun for children of all ages.
+The Children’s Services Department offers many programs in a seasonal format for babies and children.
+Staff members are experienced and enthusiastic about offering meaningful and fun activities for children of all ages.
 All programs, events, and classes are free and open to the public.